 Prior to the implementation of the Framework, Attain has co-designed this strategy with colleagues, people living with dementia and their carers across West Wales.
 The high-level strategy also provides a programme governance structure and the foundation on which to fund services which is in line with the Improvement Cymru Delivery Framework.

 Project requirements and activities

-wwcp Partneriaeth Gofal Gorllewin Cymru West Wales Care Partnership This slide outlines the project requirements, the outcomes from the work undertaken and key actions.
+This slide outlines the project requirements, the outcomes from the work undertaken and key actions.

 The Ask: